sta426hs2016/material/week03-03oct2016/brainstorm.md

 ## microarray, sequencing, etc.

-## In-class exercise 1 (3 groups): microarray, Illumina seq, other types of seq
+## In-class exercise 1 (1 technology for each row): microarray, Illumina seq, other types of seq

 ### Goal:
 #### produce a 1 paragraph summary